mongodb/specifications/source/retryable-reads/tests/README.rst

 This test will be used to ensure drivers properly retry after encountering PoolClearedErrors.
 This test MUST be implemented by any driver that implements the CMAP specification.

-1. Create a client with directConnection=true and maxPoolSize=1.
+1. Create a client with directConnection=true, maxPoolSize=1, and retryReads=true.

 2. Enable the following failpoint::